HIV/AIDS in South Africa: 2020s

+In July 2025, South Africa secured R520 million (around USD 29 million) in funding from the Global Fund to Fight Aids, TB and Malaria.
+The funding will be used to buy the bi-annual anti-HIV injection, lenacapavir, which is manufactured by Gilead Sciences.
+Research has shown that lenacapavir, an antiretroviral medication, could work towards ending HIV/AIDS in South Africa.

 Demographics

 According to the National HIV and Syphilis Antenatal Sero-prevalence Survey of 2005 and 2007, the percentage of pregnant women with HIV per year was as follows:

 According to a 2006 study by the South African Department of Health, 13.3% of 9,950 Africans that were included in the poll had HIV.
 Out of 1,173 whites, 0.6% had HIV.
 These numbers are confirmed in a 2008 study by the Human Sciences Research Council that found a 13.6% infection rate among Africans, 1.7% among Coloureds, 0.3% among Indians, and 0.3% among Whites.

 In 2007, it was estimated that between 4.9 and 6.6 million of South Africa's 48 million people of all ages were infected with HIV, which is the virus that causes AIDS.

 AIDS denialism under Thabo Mbeki

 2000

-On 9 July 2000, then President Thabo Mbeki opened the International AIDS Conference in Durban with a speech not about HIV or AIDS but about extreme poverty in Africa.
+On 9 July 2000, then President Thabo Mbeki opened the XIII International AIDS Conference in Durban with a speech not about HIV or AIDS but about extreme poverty in Africa.
 In the speech, he confirmed his belief that immune deficiency is a big problem in Africa but that one can't possibly attribute all immune deficiency-related diseases to a single virus.

-On 4 September 2000, Thabo Mbeki acknowledged during an interview with Time Magazine (South African edition) that HIV can cause AIDS but confirmed his opinion that HIV should not be regarded as the sole cause of immune deficiency.
+On 4 September 2000, Thabo Mbeki acknowledged during an interview with Time magazine (South African edition) that HIV can cause AIDS but confirmed his opinion that HIV should not be regarded as the sole cause of immune deficiency.
 He said: